simonerigoni/hello_world/azure_function_containerized_hello_world/README.md

 To create the virtual enviroment you can run `python -m venv .venv`.

+To install the needed python packages you can run `pip install -r requirements.txt`.

 ## Running the code

 First let's build the docker image by runing `docker build -t my-containerized-azure-function-image .`